How to Build an Outdoor Kitchen: an Overview

 Run the Utility Lines

 - A plumbing contractor can install water supply and drainage lines, as well as gas supply pipes.
 Gas work should never be done by DIYers.

 - All work will need to be inspected and permitted by your local building department.

-Build a Shelter for the Kitchen
+Build a Shelter Structure

 Install Cabinets and Countertops

-If you choose not to run gas or electrical lines out to the kitchen, alternate cooking sources include a pizza oven, a do-it-yourself island barbecue, a mobile gas barbecue grill, or a charcoal grill.
+If you choose not to run gas or electrical lines to your outdoor kitchen, alternate cooking sources include a pizza oven, a do-it-yourself island barbecue, a mobile gas barbecue grill, or a charcoal grill.

-Create an Outdoor Dining Area
+Create (and Accessorize) an Outdoor Dining Area

 When to Call a Professional